ysmnpksy/multiLayerPerceptron/README.md

 + ActivationDerivatives.m
 + ActivationFunctions.m

 The network itself is detailed on the Network.m file.
-The of these files are brought together by the Main.m file.
+All of these files are brought together by the Main.m file.